123hpcom-laserjet/123hpcom-laserjet.github.io/README.md

 6. Follow Installation Instructions.

-## Set up an HP LaserJet printer software in Windows
+## Set up an LaserJet printer software in Windows

 1. Once installed, set your HP LaserJet as the default printer.